tazama-lf/docs/Product/Archive/Technology-Selection.md

 ### Why gRPC?

 Open source Remote Procedure Call built by Google. gRPC means calling a method hosted on a remote server that you can call as if hosted locally. gRPC supports async as well as sync modes.
 There are multiple options of communication, unary (single request), server streaming, client streaming as well as bidirectional streaming.
-Because there are a lot of processors in the Tazama system, all modes/options of communication are considered.
+Because there are a lot of processors in the Tazama platform, all modes/options of communication are considered.

-gRPC is designed for both high-performance and high-productivity design of the Tazama system.
+gRPC is designed for both high-performance and high-productivity design of the Tazama platform.
 It supports 10 popular languages.
 It operates using the following Design Principles:

-1. Free and Open - Needed for Tazama system to be completely
+1. Free and Open - Needed for Tazama platform to be completely
 2. Services not Objects, Messages not References
 3. Interoperability and Reach
 4. General Purpose and Performant - key design principle that let’s us use gRPC without sacrificing performance
 5. Layered
 6. Payload Agnostic
-7. Blocking and Non-Blocking (Sync and Async) - provides flexibility to the Tazama system components communication
+7. Blocking and Non-Blocking (Sync and Async) - provides flexibility to the Tazama platform components communication
 8. Lameducking - it is helpful with turning off any Rules or Typologies but letting the existing in-flight invocations complete while not accepting new invocations
 9. Flow Control - buffer management between Client and Servers which could have unbalanced computing power and network capacity
-10. Standardized Status Codes - this helps with developing communication between Tazama system components
+10. Standardized Status Codes - this helps with developing communication between Tazama platform components

 ## Data Serialization and Queuing